Branding Traffic Safety: The Road Ahead

 As we work together to convince and remind people to buckle up and designate a sober driver, there are several “best practices” to keep in mind in order to sustain the brand:

 The Social-Norming Challenge

 Like commercial marketers, traffic safety campaign managers have the same basic challenge: affecting consumer behavior.
 Typically, most commercial campaigns focus on getting you to choose their product or service over another brand.
 Commercial advertising creates desire to fulfill a need on the part of the consumer.
 In social norming, the challenge is tougher because the objective is to “sell” consumers to doing something they might not want to do, like wearing a seatbelt.

 Social norming is behavior modification.
 Consequently, it’s not enough to raise awareness.
-The key to influencing consumer behavior is understanding what motives consumers.
+The key to influencing consumer behavior is understanding what motivates consumers, what makes them tick.
 NHTSA has conducted extensive research to glean insights about our targeted populations.
-For instance, with 18-34-year-old makes, the data clearly indicates that the primary motivator for wearing a seatbelt is the credible threat of being ticketed and losing money.
+For instance, with 18-34-year-old males, the data clearly indicates that the primary motivator for wearing a seatbelt is the credible threat of being ticketed and losing money.
 Brand consistency, reach and frequency reinforce the new social norm of buckling up.

 Partnerships Leverage Branding

 Using other nationally recognized non-enforcement slogans like “Buckle Up America” and “Buzzed Driving is Drunk Driving” allow you to extend the core message without over-saturating your audience with the strong enforcement language.
 Furthermore, you can forge marketing partnerships with sports organizations and businesses (already familiar to and “consumed” by your target audience) that are more comfortable with positive reinforcement language.